-From the Customization page, it is always possible to revert back to the standard WebCenter look and feel
+From the Customization page, it is always possible to revert back to the standard WebCenter look and feel.

 - 1. Either click the button Reset to Default at the bottom of the page, or pick Default from the Themes section. - 2.
-After confirmation, the default WebCenter look and feel will be used again.
+After confirmation, the default WebCenter look and feel is applied and used again.